OlivierLD/raspberry-coffee/Raspberry.Droid/README.md

-## Android, Android Things, etc, WIP
+# Android, Android Things, etc, WIP
+## Hints, tips, ideas, stuff...

 Android (Android Things) can run on the Raspberry pi.
 This section is about giving it a try...

-This also illustrates the way to use some of the libraries of this project fro an Android Application (using a Maven repository).
+This also illustrates the way to use some of the libraries of this project from an Android Application (using a Maven repository).
+Just in case you want to run the code on an Android device.

 - [Install Android Things on Raspberry Pi](https://developer.android.com/things/hardware/raspberrypi)
 - [Install Android Studio](https://developer.android.com/studio/install)